renebarto/baremetal/doc/tutorials/21-gpio.md

 253: }
 ```

-- Line 56: We forward declare the interrupt handler function
+- Line 56: We forward declare the interrupt handler function `GPIOInterruptHandler()`
 - Line 61-69: We implement the default constructor.
 This is straightforward
 - Line 71-80: We implement the specialized constructor.
 This is straightforward
 - Line 82-98: We implement the destructor